Map chart

 - Creating a map chart

 A map chart positions your data in a context, often geographical, using different layers.
 The layers can be either data layers, such as marker layers or feature layers, or reference layers, such as map layers, Tile Map Service layers (TMS), Web Map Service layers (WMS), or image layers.
-By adding different layers to the map chart, you can configure the map to suit your needs. - Working with layers
+By adding different layers to the map chart, you can configure the map to suit your needs.
+Each layer also contains a number of properties specific to the layer.
+You can configure the properties for the map chart itself as well as for all layers. - Working with layers

-From the properties popover, you can refine a map chart by reordering layers, hide layers, or permanently remove layers. - Viewing the coordinates for a position
+From the visualization properties, you can refine a map chart by reordering layers, hiding layers, or permanently removing layers.
+You can also show or hide the Layers control from the visualization. - Viewing the coordinates for a position

 You can view the coordinates for a position in the map chart. - Navigation in the map chart

 The zooming and interaction controls are located at the top right of the visualization.
-To select which controls to show in the map chart, open the Appearance section of the Map chart Properties. - Fixing geocoding issues
+To select which controls to show in the map chart, open the Appearance section of the Map chart Properties. - Zoom visibility

 Sometimes the automatic geocoding does not work as expected.
-Below are some tips of what you can do to fix some geocoding issues. - Aggregating coordinate-based locations values
+Below are some tips of what you can do to fix some geocoding issues. - Coordinate reference systems